sagnikMajumder89/Quiz-Web/README.md

    - Description: Get the quiz data and receive a JSON response with a redirect parameter containing the URL to your newly created quiz.

 2. Create Quiz Questions

    - Endpoint: /createQuiz/:id/questions
    - Method: POST
    - Description: Allows users to add questions to their quizzes and receive a redirect URL upon completion.

+3. Get Quiz Details

+   - Endpoint: /attendQuiz/getQuiz/:id
+   - Method: GET
+   - Description: Allows users to get basic details of the quiz & also the questions.

+4. Get Result
+   - Endpoint: /attendQuiz/:id
+   - Method: POST
+   - Description: Allows users to get the result of the quiz.

 ## Getting Started